s-panferov/awesome-typescript-loader/README.md

 ### compiler *(string) (default='typescript')*

 Allows use of TypeScript compilers other than the official one.
-Should be set to the NPM name of the compiler.
+Should be set to the NPM name of the compiler, e.g. *ntypescript* or path to a `tsc` file.

 ### emitRequireType *(boolean) (default=true)*